AstickDutta/E-Commerce-Site/README.md

 - Return all books sorted by book name in Alphabatical order

 ### GET /books/:bookId
 - Returns a book with complete details including reviews.
 Reviews array would be in the form of Array.
+Response example [here](#book-details-response)
 - Return the HTTP status 200 if any documents are found.
 The response structure should be like [this](#successful-response-structure)
 - If no documents are found then return an HTTP status 404 with a response like [this](#error-response-structure)